 2. KAP survey & assessment of training needs

 We conducted a Knowledge, Attitudes and Practices (KAP) survey.
-The survey will target managers and employees independently in separate approaches.
+The survey targeted managers and employees independently in separate approaches.
 It is an essential first step in an effective AIDS information and education programme and it aims to achieve the following objectives:

 • Increase HIV/AIDS awareness amongst Alpha employees